gytcrt/randomwalk/content/posts/random-movie/index.md

     width: 70%
 ---
 ## TL;DR
 As a movie lover, I have got frustrated by my experience with streaming services in the last few years.
 I developed an app to help me discover hidden gems.
-You can check out the app [here](#try-it-out) or on [hugging face space](https://huggingface.co/spaces/gytcrt/random-movie-hf).
+You can check out the app [here](#try-it-out) or on {{< newtabref href="https://huggingface.co/spaces/gytcrt/random-movie-hf" title="hugging face space" >}}.

 ## My frustration with streaming services
 If you know me as a friend, most likely you have noticed that I am a big movie fan.
-I track what's going on in independent movie theaters ([checkout this section](#beloved-independent-movie-theaters-in-nyc)) in NYC, go to the [New York Film Festival](https://www.filmlinc.org/about-us/new-york-film-festival/), and watch some movies over and over again.
+I track what's going on in independent movie theaters ([checkout this section](#beloved-independent-movie-theaters-in-nyc)) in NYC, go to the {{< newtabref href="https://www.filmlinc.org/about-us/new-york-film-festival/" title="New York Film Festival" >}}, and watch some movies over and over again.

 I don't watch as many movie as I hope in recent years, since I frequently find myself in the following situation:
 - Open a streaming service app, browse for 10 mins, but find nothing interesting to watch